Skip to main contentScroll Top

 Sam Poh Tong Temple

-Probably the most interesting of the 3 in my eyes.
-If only for the most beautiful garden effect.
-With the carp Koi who swim peacefully in the basin, from which emerge rocky structures decorated with plants and small shrubs.
+Probably the most interesting of the three in my opinion.
+If only for the stunning garden.
+With koi carp swimming peacefully in the pond, from which emerge rock formations adorned with plants and small shrubs.

-The pagoda like a floating boat completes the scene, which even though it dates back to 1993, had needed to this space the title of best landscaped garden in Malaysia.
-Even before the garden, we notice above all the large Chinese door which leads to the cave part of the temple, yes yes, as for the other temples.
+The pagoda, resembling a floating boat, completes the scene, which, even though it dates back to 1993, earned this space the title of best landscaped garden in Malaysia.
+Before even entering the garden, one is immediately struck by the large Chinese gate leading to the cave section of the temple—yes, just like the other temples.

 But there, it is still a cave with a high ceiling whose depth can be admired by climbing via a series of steps to a promontory overlooking the place of prayer.